 OLED TV deals are cheaper today than they've ever been.
 However, finding the best cheap OLED TV deals isn't an easy task.
 Even when they're on sale, OLED TV deals are still in the $1,000 range.

-But with 4th of July sales right around the corner, we're noticing a slight spike in OLED TV deals.
-So we're gathering all the best OLED TV deals in one spot for your convenience.
+But with summer sales going strong, we're noticing a slight uptick in OLED TV deals.
+So we're gathering all the best cheap OLED TV deals in one spot for your convenience.

 One of our favorite OLED deals comes courtesy of Best Buy.
-The retailer is taking up to $1,000 off select OLED TVs.
+The retailer is taking up to $1,500 off select OLED TVs.
 Looking for deals on non-OLED TVs?
-Make sure to check out our guide to the day's best cheap TV deals.
+Make sure to check out our guide to the day's best TV deals.

 - Shop all OLED TVs on sale at Best Buy